Make time for a conversation about your therapy goals today.

 “To define ourselves means defining a great many other things”James Baldwin

-In my own time, I enjoy reading (more than almost anything), singing, creative writing, and plant care–each of which I have found to be meditative in their own right.
+In my own time, I enjoy reading (more than almost anything), creative writing, hockey (spectating because I know my limits), and plant care–each of which I have found to be meditative in their own right.

 What I do:

 I believe in taking a collaborative approach to counseling, and am concerned largely with interpersonal dynamics and the ways that our relationships with society impacts our personal development and overall well being.
-I am influenced primarily by Adlerian and Constructivist therapeutic approaches, but also engage in a number of other practices, such as Motivational Interviewing, Acceptance and Commitment Therapy, and Systemic Therapy.
+My work is influenced by Adlerian Therapy, Acceptance and Commitment Therapy, Motivational Interviewing, and Person-Centered Approaches.

-I enjoy working with interpersonal relationships, life transitions (especially in early adulthood), body image/body neutrality, anxiety and shame, and identity formation, and am especially interested in working with women of color and young adult populations.
-I apply an abolitionist perspective to both counseling and life in general, and as such seek to focalize community care and preventative work in my practice.
+I enjoy working with interpersonal relationships, life transitions (especially in young adulthood), familial trauma and dynamics, body image, anxiety, guilt/shame, and identity formation, and am especially interested in working with women, people of color, LGBTQ+, and young adult populations.
+I apply an abolitionist perspective to both counseling and life in general, and as such, seek to focalize community care and preventative work in my practice.

 Education & Training

 I completed my undergraduate studies at The University of Texas at Austin, where I earned a Bachelor of Arts in Psychology with a minor in English.
 I have served as a Mental Health Peer Educator (MHPE) for The University of Texas at Austin’s Counseling and Mental Health Center, Peer Academic Coach at the Sanger Learning Center, and research assistant in UT’s Anxiety and Health Behaviors Lab, each of which have placed in such a position as to be able to explore the realm of mental health through public health advocacy, psychoeducation, interpersonal advising, and research.
-I am currently working to obtain my Master’s degree in Clinical Mental Health Counseling from the University of Houston’s Main Campus, as a practicum student.
-This is just the beginning of my counseling journey and I look forward to having to learn and grow as my practice continues to develop!
+Upon completing my undergraduate studies, I moved back to my native Houston to obtain my Master’s degree in Clinical Mental Health Counseling from the University of Houston’s Main Campus.